How to Care for a Fiddle Leaf Fig

 One of the most common causes of brown spots and leaf drop is root rot, due to overwatering and too much moisture pooling at the roots of the plant, leading to fungal infection.
 Spots may start small, grow larger, and then the whole leaf will drop off the plant.
 If root rot is the culprit, you’ll probably see spots and leaf drop on older leaves first.

-To avoid root rot, keep your Fiddle Leaf Fig in a tight pot, since too much soil and space can lead to more moisture collecting around your plant’s leaves.
-Our five inch pot with a drainage hole and saucer is well suited to keep your Fiddle Leaf’s roots happy - just let it dry between waterings!
+To avoid root rot, keep your Fiddle Leaf Fig in a tight pot, since too much soil and space can lead to more moisture collecting around your plant’s roots.
+Our five inch pot with a drainage hole is well suited to keep your Fiddle Leaf’s roots happy - just let it dry between waterings!

 To treat root rot, allow your plant to dry out completely before rewatering, and make sure it has plenty of indirect sunlight.
 You can trim brown edges and spots off the leaves with clean shears.